MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/plmdebug.md

 ---
 title: PLMDebug
-description: PLMDebug.exe is a tool that enables you to use the Windows debugger to debug Windows app, which run under Process Lifecycle Management (PLM).
-With PLMDebug, you can take manual control of suspending, resuming, and terminating a Windows app. ms.assetid: 68BE8F5D-6425-43E2-B5BC-C1D35614AB32
+description: PLMDebug.exe is a tool that enables you to use the Windows debugger to debug Windows app, which run under Process Lifecycle Management (PLM). ms.assetid: 68BE8F5D-6425-43E2-B5BC-C1D35614AB32
 keywords: ["PLMDebug Windows Debugging"]
 topic_type: